omaralbeik/SEN2212/README.md

-# BinarySearchTree
+# SEN2211 Lab Project
-Search strings in a text file using linked list and binary search tree
+Utilize binary search trees and linked-lists to search efficiently for strings in large text files.